The Gender of Mona Lisa

-The Gender of Mona Lisa (性別「モナリザ」の君へ。, Seibetsu "Mona Lisa" no Kimi e), also known in English as Just Like Mona Lisa, is a Japanese manga series written and illustrated by Tsumuji Yoshimura.
+The Gender of Mona Lisa (性別「モナリザ」の君へ。, Seibetsu "Mona Lisa" no Kimi e), also known as Just Like Mona Lisa, is a Japanese manga series written and illustrated by Tsumuji Yoshimura.
 It was serialized on Square Enix's Gangan Online manga website from May 2018 to October 2022.
+An anime television series adaptation produced by Shaft has been announced.

 Plot

 The story is set in a world where people do not have a biological sex until they are twelve years old, upon which they will begin male or female puberty depending on their preference.
 Hinase, an eighteen-year-old who remains genderless, receives confessions of love from both of their childhood friends: Shiori and Ritsu, a boy and a girl respectively.